The best Halloween displays of 2021 in RI, Mass.

 Spooky Sprague, 91 Sprague Avenue, Warwick, RI

 New to the list is Anna Flanary’s display, and it has a special meaning this year.
 Not only is it family friendly, you can also bring your four-legged friend!
 The creepy display includes inflatables, animatronics and a fog machine.
 On Halloween night, Flanary opens her home to visitors — enter if you dare, you never know who you might meet!
-This year, she’s decorating her brother, who would normally help her with the display, but is hospitalized battling COVID-19.
+This year, she decorated for her brother, who would normally help with the display, but sadly died from COVID-19.

 Rayhall Family Display, 47 Cavalcade Blvd., Warwick, RI